-- Dissolve the yeast and the sugar in 1/2 cup of warm water and set aside for about 10 minutes for the yeast to become active and bubbly.
+- Dissolve the yeast and the sugar in 1/2 cup of warm water in a small bowl and set aside for about 10 minutes for the yeast to become active and bubbly.

-- In a large mixing bowl add the remaining 1 1/2 cups of water, olive oil, and salt and mix well.
+- In a large mixing bowl add the proofed yeast and the remaining 1 1/2 cups of water, olive oil, and salt and mix well.

 - Add one cup of the flour to the bowl and whisk until the flour is well integrated into the water mixture.
 Continue adding the remaining flour one cup at a time and whisking in each step.
 At some point when the dough begins to form, you will have to put the whisk away and switch to a spatula or use your hands to form the dough.

 - Keep in mind that It is always better and easier to have a wetter dough that you add more flour to than to have a dry dough that needs more moisture.

 - Once all the flour has been added, assess whether the dough is too sticky.
 If so then add a little more flour at a time so that the texture of the dough is kneadable and it won’t stick to your hands.

 - Lightly dust a working surface and knead the dough for about 15 minutes.
 The dough texture should be stretchy and soft to the touch with a gentle bounce back when poked with a finger.